 Tiger cubs at the Zoo

-Tigers cubs were born in the Zoo in 2018 after 108 days of pregnancy.
-With around just 40 Amur tigers left in the wild, this was a moment for tiger conservation.
-Two of these cubs are still at the Zoo today and are now all grown up.
+Tiger cubs were born in the Zoo in 2018 after 108 days of pregnancy.
+One of these cubs is still at the Zoo today and is now all grown up.
 After successfully breeding, parents Naya and Botzman have moved to other Zoos as part of the European Endangered Species Programme to help continue to secure a future for their species.